Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Discussion

 Development of CNNs for image registration is challenging, especially when data is scarce.
 We therefore developed a framework called DDMR to train deep registration models, which we have evaluated through an ablation study.
 By pretraining a model on a larger dataset, we found that performance can be greatly improved using transfer learning, even if the source domain is from a different image modality or anatomic origin.
 Through the development of novel augmentation and loss weighting layers, training was simplified by generating artificial moving images on-the-fly, removing the need to store augmented samples on disk, while simultaneously learning to weigh losses in a dynamic fashion.
 Furthermore, by guiding registration using automatically generated segmentations and adaptive loss weighting, registration performance was enhanced.
 In addition, negligible increase in inference runtime and GPU memory usage was observed.
 The added-value of our method lies in the use of generic concepts, which can therefore leverage most deep learning-based registration designs.

-From \cref{tab:evaluation_ixi,tab:evaluation_comet,tab:evaluation_comet_frozen_encoder,tab:evaluation_comet_transfer_nonfrozen}, segmentation guidance boosts the performance of the image registration both on the SG and UW models, further confirmed by the online resources Fig. S14 to S16.
+From \cref{tab:evaluation_ixi,tab:evaluation_comet,tab:evaluation_comet_frozen_encoder,tab:evaluation_comet_transfer_nonfrozen}, segmentation guidance boosts the performance of the image registration both on the SG and UW models, further confirmed by the results of the performance contrast analysis shown in Table A in S4 Appendix ($p < 0.001$), and Figs A-C in S5 Appendix, found in the online resources.
 The introduction of landmarks to guide the training, in the form of boundaries of the different segmentation masks, allows for a better understanding of the regions occupied by each anatomical structure.
 This observation is drawn by the improvement of the segmentation-based metrics on the finetuned models (see \cref{tab:evaluation_comet_frozen_encoder}).
+And further confirmed by the statistical tests 2) and 3), in which the Mann-Whitney U test showed significant difference for the segmentation guidance ($p < 0.001$) and uncertainty weighting models ($p = 0.0093$) (see Table C in S4 Appendix).
+No statistical difference was observed for the baseline models (see \cref{tab:evaluation_comet_frozen_encoder}).
+A larger dataset is required to fully assess the significance of the transfer learning, as only eleven test samples were available for this study.

-Although a marginal increase in performance can be observed using uncertainty weighting, the improvement was not significant and larger dataset would be required for further statistical assessment.
-Surprisingly, adding HD to the set of losses neither improved performance.
+Surprisingly, adding HD to the set of losses had limited effect on the performance.
 We believe this is due to HD being sensitive to outliers and minor annotation errors, which is likely to happen as the annotations used in this study were automatically generated.
 Furthermore, NCC proved to be a well-suited intensity-based loss function, with no real benefit of adding an additional intensity-based loss function such as SSIM.